-Finally, I would like to express personally and on behalf of the Board of Directors and the Shareholders, my thanks and appreciation to His Majesty King Hamad bin Isa Al Khalifa and His Royal Highness The Crown Prince and Prime Minister, Prince Salman bin Hamad Al Khalifa, for their relentless support and assistance to the Company.
+Finally, we would like to express personally and on behalf of the Board of Directors and the Shareholders, our thanks and appreciation to His Majesty King Hamad bin Isa Al Khalifa and His Royal Highness the Crown Prince and Prime Minister, Prince Salman bin Hamad Al Khalifa, for their relentless support and assistance to the Company.

-I would also like to thank all the officials at the Government Ministries and Organizations, and our esteemed guests and customers for their continuous support.
-I also express my sincere gratitude to all the members of our Board for their continued insights and invaluable guidance that helped steer the operations during these difficult times.
-A special tribute is awarded to all the Company's employees, led by the Company's Chief Executive Officer, and the Executive Managers and staff members of the Diplomat Radisson Blu Hotel, Residence & Spa, and the Diplomat Commercial Offices for their sincere efforts in serving the Company, which contributed to achieving the results of 2020.
+We would also like to thank all the officials at the Government Ministries and Organizations, and our esteemed guests and customers for their continuous support.
+We also express our sincere gratitude to all the members of our Board for their continued insights and invaluable guidance that helped steer the operations during these difficult times.
+A special tribute is awarded to all the Company's employees, led by the Company's Chief Executive Officer, and the Executive Managers and staff members of the Diplomat Radisson Blu Hotel, Residence & Spa, and the Diplomat Commercial Offices for their sincere efforts in serving the Company, which contributed to achieving the results of 2021.